 "It is important for couples to consider local vendors when building their team as it helps the local economy grow," says Watson.
 "It also supports smaller-run companies that genuinely care about who you are versus big-name box stores.
 Staying true to the local vendors will help your guests see the various ways they could give back to their local community.
 Hiring some local vendors also cuts down on cost and travel for outside vendors and helps with sustainability."

 There are many ways to finish your wedding planning journey with a few simple acts of kindness.
 Some of our favorites?
-In lieu of favors, make a donation to a preferred charity or foundation in honor of your guests (or add one to your wedding registry).
+In lieu of favors, make a donation to a preferred charity or foundation in honor of your guests (or create a GoFundMe Registry).
 Or, enlist a company like Repeat Roses, who will repurpose your day's blooms into smaller arrangements and redistribute them to local hospitals or retirement communities for a bit of extra cheer.
 Other easy options, like donating your wedding attire or composting your dinner scraps, can make a big difference in the long run.

 Ultimately, Allie Calzada of Allie the Wedding Officiant LLC emphasizes that "when most people think of weddings, they think of all the sparkle and the razzmatazz that comes with it.
 But what if your wedding could also be a force for good in the community?
 What if your wedding takes a step forward beyond the norm, and gives your guests some insights to your beliefs and values as a couple?
 It is possible to have a meaningful wedding while giving back to the community!